The Asset Management (AM) Concept Model teaches us how things happen when managing assets.

-Process management defines the processes that an organization must follow to achieve its goals.
-Processes give you the repeatability.
+Process management defines the processes that an organization must execute to achieve its goals.
+Processes are related to repeatability.
 It can be a financial process or a technical process.

-The process is meaningless without a competent and authorized person to understand and install it.
-To be empowered to make decisions you must:
+A process is meaningless without a competent and authorized person to understand, plan, and install it.
+To be empowered to make decisions you must be:

-Competence is the ability to apply knowledge and skills to achieve the intended results (pretty much like the definition of sapience 😊).
-No matter how competent the staff is, they will not function at their peak unless they are engaged.
+Competence is the ability to apply knowledge and skills to achieve the intended results (pretty much like the definition of sappience 😊 ).
+No matter how competent the staff is, they will not function at their best unless they are engaged.
 Staff should be able to see the benefits of the decisions they make.

 The Organizational Systems Model